johmca/IBM-Watson-Developer-Certification-Study-Guide/README.md

 -   Formula: (True Positives + True Negatives)/Total Document Count

 -   This is the proportion of the total patients we correctly diagnosed.
+It indicates how close we are to reality.
+In Physics accuracy is how close we get to the real answer in our experiment.

+In basketball an accurate player will manage to place the ball in the hoop.
+A precise player will always hit the same spot.
+We want to be both accurate and precise.

 #### 1.5.4.
 Diagrams like this are often useful in capturing the True/False